-Lump on A Dog's Neck or Throat: Causes & Treatments
+Lump On A Dog's Neck Or Throat: Causes & Treatments

 If you're a pet owner casually petting your dog and notice a lump on their throat, a lump could suddenly form within your own.
 While there's always the possibility that the lump could be a tumor, it's also possible that it could be an abscess or wound, or even an insect bite.
 All dog breeds can develop these worrisome lumps, but some older dogs are more susceptible to thyroid issues, and some breeds, such as golden retrievers or terriers, are more prone to certain types of cancer.